zankia/damas-core/Extensions.md

 }
 ```

+## Extensions list
-## es6-polyfills
+### es6-polyfills
-Provide polyfills if the code is ran in a NodeJS which is not ES6.
+Provide ES6 polyfills if the code is ran in a NodeJS which is not ES6.
 (NodeJS v0.10.29 for instance, on older systems)
 ```js
 "es6_polyfills": {